electricianSmurf/ball-sort-game/README.md

 # ball-sort-game
  It's a simple ball sorting game by ball colour.
+If you want to stop playing in the middle of the game, you would close it and it saves bottle & ball info into a JSON object and when you want to resume game, it automatically starts the game from where you stayed.

 DESCRIPTION